 After five decades of dialogue between somatic education and Western concert dance, SMDE—which combines dance education and SME—has become an integral part of formal dance training and performance, both technical and creative, particularly in higher education and professional-training settings, but also increasingly in pre-professional training schemes and the private sector.
 Though initially SMDE was perceived as more passive and therapeutic, advances in both SMDE and general dance education have led to more cohesion between the two (Batson & Wilson, 2014).
 As Somatics has grown and become more systematized through initiatives such as ISMETA, the field has gained presence in higher education, not only in somatic psychology and physical education programs, but especially in dance education programs internationally (Eddy, 2009; Long, 2002).

-Morever, the research profile of Somatics has advanced since the field entered academia, including critiques (notably, Ginot, 2010) of the “unscientific” claims made for somatics practices.
+Moreover, the research profile of Somatics has advanced since the field entered academia, including critiques (notably, Ginot, 2010) of the “unscientific” claims made for somatics practices.
 Ginot’s seems a short-sighted claim, however.
 When she argues that Somatics “needs to affirm its value in accordance with society’s belief in the objective truth of science” (p.
 13-14), she glazes over the fact that Somatics’ grounding in phenomenological philosophies places it primarily within post-positivist paradigms.
 Furthermore, her qualms about the generalizability of individual accounts and case studies (which can be considered a subset of scientific reliability) ignore existing empirical studies that evidence the benefits of somatics within positivist frameworks dating back to the 1930s (Fairweather & Sidaway, 1993; Gamboian, Chatfield, & Woolacott, 2000; Krasnow, Chatfield, Barr, Jensen, & Dufek, 1997; Studd, 1983; Sweigard, 1939).

 Most published research to date has focused on advocacy, i.e. reasons to include SME in dance programs (Eddy, 2007; Kleinman, 1990; Linden, 1994), dance courses (Arnold, 2005; Batson, 1990, 2009; Batson & Schwartz, 2007; Brodie & Lobel, 2012; Debenham & Debenham, 2008; Fortin & Siedentop, 1995; Fortin, Vieira, & Tremblay, 2009), and in particular how to introduce concepts from somatics into dance technique classes (Brodie & Lobel, 2004; Eddy, 2006; Enghauser, 2007; Fortin & Siedentop, 1995; Long, 2002; Weber, 2009).
 Former dancers and current professors of kinesiology and dance Julie Brodie and Elin Lobel (2012) point to SMDE’s pervasive implicit role within the dance classroom today: